zylx0532/pasztor.at/_posts/2018-11-28-fundamentals-ethernet-explained.md

 ago.

 As mentioned in the previous segment, the first thing a device sends out is a 7 byte (or octet in old money) **preamble**.
 This preamble consists of 7 times the sequence `10101010`, or `0x55` in hexadecimal notation.

-The preamble is followed by the **start frame delimiter**, which spiced things up things with the sequence `10101011` or `0xD5`.
-(Those folks really knew how to live...)
+The preamble is followed by the **start frame delimiter**, which consisted of the sequence `10101011` (`0xD5`).
 The SFD indicated that the delimiter is finished and that data would now commence.

 Now, the devices on the network would need to know who sent the packet and who it was intended for.
 This was done by adding so-called MAC or hardware addresses.
 You might have seen them, they look like this: `42:cb:c0:14:9b:0e`